 Learning by doing is one of the best ways to train people in new skills.
 This means classical training sessions are replaced by interactive workshops, in which a small part of theoretical background is followed by immediate application of what's learned in practice.

-To design such sessions, you need to take a few criteria into account.
+To design interactivity in your sessions, you need to take a few criteria into account.

 10 tips to create interaction in your trainings